TapRooT® Summit History

 We also had the first TapRooT® Advisory Board Dinner (Linda with TapRooT® Advisory Board members pictured below).

-And of course, another great Wednesday reception/party!
+Another great Wednesday reception/party!

 10TH SUMMIT – 2005 – SAN ANTONIO – 169 PARTICIPANTS